 International Affairs & Security

-The International Affairs & Security (IAS) session of the Yale Young Global Scholars Program is designed for students with interests in international relations and security.
-The session emphasizes leadership development, and draws on historical examples and contemporary issues to help students think strategically and negotiate potential responses to complex international dilemmas by drawing from a wide range of historical and contemporary issues.
+The International Affairs & Security (IAS) session of the Yale Young Global Scholars Program is designed for students interested in international relations and security studies to develop the skills needed to engage with an increasingly interconnected world.
+The session challenges students to think strategically and negotiate potential responses to complex international dilemmas by drawing from a wide range of historical and contemporary issues.

 In addition to attending lectures and seminars on topics as diverse as cybersecurity, international terrorism, humanitarian intervention, executive decision-making, and resource scarcity, students participate in a crisis simulation.
 This simulation is modeled on real-world events where students learn about careers in policy-making, national security, international organizations, and reflect on the challenges of effective leadership.